Mirn28/Wazuh-Homelab/README.md

   - In that location, there is an input field called "Filter" and this is where the vulnerability lies.
   - Normally, this field is used to filter for certain routing info in this firewall's configuration.
 When given input, it calls on the Sed utility to filter the output of the netstat command, which pulls the live routing table from the server.
   - However, it does not properly sanitize input.
 It only checks your input for shell syntax (characters that would let you break out and run a new shell command), but it never checks for Sed's own command syntax.
 So you can smuggle in one of Sed's own instructions — the w (write) command — which tells Sed to write arbitrary content into a file of your choosing on that machine.
 This isn't disguising anything past the filter; it's using an entirely different Sed feature that the filter was never built to catch in the first place.
   - We're going to take advantage of this by using Metasploit.
-There's an exploit called exploit/unix/http/pfsense_diag_routes_webshell and it essentially uses Sed's write command to create a PHP file (PHP, because pfSense's web server is only configured to execute PHP files when requested through the browser) that acts as a webshell.
+There's an exploit in metasploit called 'exploit/unix/http/pfsense_diag_routes_webshell' and it essentially uses Sed's write command to create a PHP file (PHP, because pfSense's web server is only configured to execute PHP files when requested through the browser) that acts as a webshell.
 That will allow us to run commands on the server, which will essentially allow us to get initial access to the LAN.